Southern Squash Casserole Recipe

 Instructions

-- Pour mixture into a lightly greased 2.5-quart casserole or 9 x 13 baking dish.
+- Pour the mixture into a lightly greased 2.5-quart casserole or 9 x 13 baking dish.
 Top with remaining breadcrumbs.
 Bake at 350°F until golden brown, about 40 minutes.

 Nutrition